 Institute is a tiny town located in the state of West Virginia.
 With a population of 569 people and just one neighborhood, Institute is the 189th largest community in West Virginia.

-Institute is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Institute is a decidedly white-collar town, with fully 86.69% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Institute is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Institute who work in teaching (18.18%), healthcare suport services (16.88%), and food service (15.15%).
+There are especially a lot of people living in Institute who work in food service (26.96%), healthcare suport services (15.02%), and teaching (11.26%).

 Also of interest is that Institute has more people living here who work in computers and math than 95% of the places in the US.